victords/super-bombinhas-editor/README.md

 The terrain components can be found in the left panel.
 They are:
 * Tileset selector: the dropdown allows the selection of the tileset to be used in this section.
-The available tilesets will be all the PNG files in the data/tileset directory.
+The available tilesets will be all the PNG files in the "&lt;game repository&gt;/data/tileset" directory.
 Tilesets must be 10 x 10 tiles, 32 x 32 pixels each tile (so the overall image must be 320 x 320 pixels).
 The tiles used for walls, passable blocks and ramps must be in predefined positions; refer to existing tilesets to see the pattern.
 * Wall: a solid block that can't be entered by the player from any direction.
 * Pass: a "passable" block, which serves as floor, but the player can go through it from the sides and from below.
-These are placed in rectangular areas, click and hold on one corner and release on the opposite corner.
+These are placed in rectangular areas, click and hold on the top-left corner and release on the bottom-right corner.
 Hold ctrl while doing this to make it be placed behind other blocks.
 * Hide: a foreground tile that can hide any elements behind it.
 In the game, it will appear very similar to walls.
 * Ramp: opens a menu with the predefined ramp sizes (in tiles).
 Click on the desired